otahontas/groceria/README.md

 # Groceria
 Plain and simple self-hostable groceries web app, built with react and typescript.
-This is one those apps, where I couldn't find self-hostable alternative suited for my use-case, so why not create a new app.
-(Also, shouldn't everyone have a todoapp in their portfolio?).
+This is one those apps, where I couldn't find self-hostable alternative suited for my spesific use-case, so I decided to write my own.
+(Also, shouldn't everyone have some sort of todo-app in their portfolio?).

 ## Goals
 - SPA with literally only one page, no separate lists, just one list for groceries
 - Saves entries to JSON
 - No separate users
-- Optionally password protection for page
+- Optional password protection
 - Easy deployment to VPS with Docker

+## Development
+- Install packages with `yarn install`
+- Create db.json -file to `data` folder.
+You can use `data/sample.json` -file as a base.
+- Run backend-server with `yarn run dev:server`
+- Linting (runs prettier, eslint + some other checks): `yarn lint`, fix errors with `yarn lint:fix`

-## Usage
+## TODO:
-- Installation: yarn install
-- Starting: yarn start
-- Testing: yarn test
+- Swipe to delete
+- ErrorBoundary check to app root, don't let program crash
+- Autocomplete based on previous entries (deleted too, so history is needed)
-- Building: yarn build
+- undo-redo
+- password protection

 ## Licence
 MIT